Are you headed to Port Dickson? And now you’re looking for things to do in Port Dickson? Well you’re certainly in the right place!

 If you want a fun day at an amusement park, Sunway Lagoon is another possibility.
 These options are all within an hour and a half away.

 Other Port Dickson Attractions

 - Extreme Park.
 Extreme Park advertises activities such as go-karting, paintball target shooting and ATV.
-Unfortunately, there are many complaints about this online from things not working to height requirements changing so kids miss out to the fact the activities only last for five minutes.
+Unfortunately, there are many complaints about this online from things not working to height requirements to the fact the activities only last for five minutes.

 Address: Palm Spring Resort, Jalan Pantai Batu 13 KM 21, Mukim Pasir Panjang